skrusche63/spark-elastic/README.md

 Twitter.

 Algebird brings, as the name indicates, algebraic algorithms to streaming data.
 An important representative is [Count-Min Sketch](http://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) which enables to compute the most frequent items from streams in a certain time window.
-The code example below describes how to apply the CountMinSketchMonoid from Twitter compute to most frequent messages from a Kafka Stream regarding the messages'
+The code example below describes how to apply the CountMinSketchMonoid (Algebird) to compute the most frequent messages from a Kafka Stream with respect to the messages' classification:
-classification:

 ```Scala